intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 - **For CDH users**

-  If your CDH cluster has already installed Spark, the CDH's Spark will be conflict with the pyspark installed by pip required by BigDL.
+  If your CDH cluster has already installed Spark, the CDH's Spark might be conflict with the pyspark installed by pip required by BigDL.

   Thus before running BigDL applications, you should unset all the Spark related environment variables.
 You can use `env | grep SPARK` to find all the existing Spark environment variables.

-  Also, CDH cluster's `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` on CDH by default.
+  Also, a CDH cluster's `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` on CDH by default.

 ---
 ### **2. Run on YARN with built-in function**

-_**This is the easiest and most recommended way to run BigDL on yarn,**_ as we have put environment preparation and all the Spark related commands into our code.
-In this way, you can easy change your job between local (for test) and yarn (for production).
+_**This is the easiest and most recommended way to run BigDL on YARN,**_ as you don't need to care about environment preparation and Spark related commands.
+In this way, you can easily switch your job between local (for test) and YARN (for production) by changing the "cluster_mode".

-- We recommend using `init_orca_context` at the very beginning of your code to initiate and run BigDL on standard [Hadoop/YARN clusters](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn):
+- Call `init_orca_context` at the very beginning of your code to initiate and run BigDL on standard [Hadoop/YARN clusters](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn):

   ```python
   from bigdl.orca import init_orca_context